Max Hopp: 2018

-After failing to qualify for the 2018 World Championship, Hopp had a steady start to 2018, he failed to win enough money to qualify for the 2018 UK Open, but he then threw up a good string of results, which saw him reach the quarter-finals of the 2018 German Darts Grand Prix and Players Championship 7, before his and Germany's biggest moment in darts history.
+After failing to qualify for the 2018 World Championship, Hopp had a steady start to 2018, he did not win enough ranking money in the UK Open Qualifiers and therefore failed to qualify for the 2018 UK Open, but he then reached the quarter-finals at the 2018 German Darts Grand Prix and Players Championship 7.

-After qualifying as one of 4 Host Nation qualifiers for the 2018 German Darts Open, Hopp dispatched Austria's Zoran Lerchbacher 6–1 in round 1, before defeating the defending champion and No.2 seed Peter Wright in the second round 6–4.
-Further 6–4 wins against Benito van de Pas and Joe Cullen came in the last 16 and last 8, which made Hopp the first German to qualify for a PDC European Tour semi-final.
-He then defeated the world champion Rob Cross in a last leg decider in the semi-finals.
-After missing 4 match darts to win 7–5, Hopp took out 121 on the bullseye to set up a final with Michael Smith, another World Youth Champion like himself.
-After being behind for most of the match, Hopp won in a last leg decider, and as with the semi-final against Cross, he took out 121 on the bullseye to win the title.
+Hopp was one of four Host Nation Qualifiers for the 2018 German Darts Open.
+He dispatched Zoran Lerchbacher 6–1 in the first round, before defeating the defending champion and No. 2 seed Peter Wright, Benito van de Pas and Joe Cullen each 6–4.
+This made Hopp the first German to qualify for a PDC European Tour semi-final.
+He then defeated the reigning world champion Rob Cross 7–6 in a last leg decider in the semi-finals.
+After missing 4 match darts to win 7–5, Hopp took out 121 on the bullseye.
+He then faced Michael Smith in the final.
+After being behind for most of the match, Hopp won 8–7, again taking out 121 on the bullseye (with exactly the same route as in his semi-finals victory over Cross), to win the title.

+Hopp won his second senior PDC title at Players Championship 19.
+He defeated Alan Norris 6–2 in the first round, then had wins over Davy van Baelen 6–4, Darren Webster 6–2, Jamie Hughes 6–1, Jermaine Wattimena 6–5 in a deciding leg to reach the semi-finals.
+He then achieved 6–3 victories against James Wilson and Madars Razma to pick up the title.

 2019

+At the 2019 PDC World Darts Championship, Hopp defeated Danny Noppert 3–0 to reach the third round for the first time.
+He lost his third-round match against Michael van Gerwen, who went on to win the tournament.

 Following Gary Anderson's withdrawal from the 2019 Premier League, Hopp was selected as one of nine 'contenders' to replace him.
-He would play a one-off match against Raymond van Barneveld on night seven in Berlin.
+He played a one-off match against Raymond van Barneveld on night seven in Berlin, losing 7–3.

+2020–2024: Injury issues and loss of Tour Card

+Following the COVID-19 pandemic, Hopp suffered from injury issues, most notably torn ankle ligaments in June 2021.
+This injury continued to plague him, losing his tour-card at the end of 2022 and failing to regain it at both the 2023 and 2024 Q-School.

+In August 2024, he made his return to the PDC European Tour, appearing at the 2024 German Darts Championship as a host-nation qualifier.
+In his first-round match, a first big-stage appearance in two years, he defeated José de Sousa 6–2 before losing in the second round to Joe Cullen.